pascalinelaure/ResourceDescription/README.md

 # ResourceDescription
-A Participatory description of web resources for retrieval, recommendation, sharing, exchange and alerts.

-ResourceDescription

 A Participatory description of resources for retrieval, recommendation, sharing, exchange and alerts.

 ResourceDescription is a web application for participatory description of resources that should cooperate for information retrieval, recommendation, sharing, exchange